McNair Scholars Program

 The Jack Kent Cooke Foundation enables high-ability middle and high school students with financial need to realize their full academic potential.
 Through the Young Scholars Program, the Foundation has to date supported 600 students from across the nation, providing them with individualized educational advising combined with comprehensive financial support from the 8th grade through high school.

-Beginning in the eighth grade, the Young Scholars Program, working through fourteen on-staff educational advisers, enables students to:
+The Young Scholars Program, working through fourteen on-staff educational advisors, enables students to:

-• Participate in high-quality academic and extracurricular opportunities in their local community, on college campuses, and around the globe.
+Participate in high-quality academic and extracurricular opportunities in their community, on college campuses, and around the globe.